-We are currently looking for motivated postdoc, PhD students and master students in the areas of big data management and processing systems.
-If you are interested to join our group, send us your application including detailed CV and publications to sherif.sakr [at] ut.ee.
-Please use the title "Joining Data Systems Groups @ UT" for your email message.
+We are currently looking for motivated PostDoc, PhD students, and master students in the areas of Big Data management and Federated Learning.
+If you are interested to join our group, send us your application including a detailed CV, and publications to ahmed [dot] awad [at] ut [dot] ee & fears [dot] awaysheh [at] ut [dot] ee.
+Please use the title "Joining Data Systems Groups as "your target" @ UT" for your email message.

 Welcome to the Homepage of the Data Systems Research Group at University of Tartu.

-The Data Systems Group (DSG), Founded by Prof. Sherif Sakr in 2018, conducts research and teaching that covers various aspects of the data management field (e.g., structured data, semi-structured data, graph data streaming data) with an emphasis on scalability mechanisms that effectively tackle the requirements of the modern application (e.g., IoT, Smart Cities, Blockchain, Health Informatics) on dealing with Big Data and performing efficient Big Data Analytics.
+The group conducts research and teaching that covers various aspects of the data management field (e.g., structured data, semi-structured data, graph data streaming data) with an emphasis on scalability mechanisms that effectively tackle the requirements of the modern application (e.g., IoT, Smart Cities, Blockchain, Health Informatics) on dealing with Big Data and performing efficient Big Data Analytics.

-The aim of our group is to get engaged and contribute to building the next generation of efficient, scalable and insightful data systems.
+The aim of our group is to get engaged and to contribute to building the next generation of efficient, scalable, and insightful data systems.
 We love to build useful systems.
 If you have the same interest, please contact us.

 We invite you to browse our website and learn more about our research and activities.